 Love sculpture?
 Check out the places to see Michelangelo’s works in Florence.

-The tourist information in Piazza Statuto will give you a map of the town centre, with a list of all the works of art that you can see around town.
+⇒ The tourist information in Piazza Statuto will give you a map of the town centre, with a list of all the works of art that you can see around town.
 See our blog post about why we love Pietrasanta for more photos and info.

 Where is Pietrasanta in Tuscany – What to see nearby

-The Apuan Alps are a short drive away.
-In half an hour you reach Colonnata, a fascinating village perched on the slope of the Apuan Alps, famous for the marble quarries and ‘lardo di Colonnata’, the delicious cured pork fat that is one of typical Tuscan delicacy.
+⇒ The Apuan Alps are a short drive away.
+In half an hour you reach Colonnata, a fascinating village perched on the slope of the Apuan Alps, famous for the marble quarries and ‘lardo di Colonnata‘, the delicious cured pork fat that is one of typical Tuscan delicacies.